agbrs/agb/book/src/pong/05_meta_sprites.md

 convenience around the use of the paddle to make creating a paddle and setting its position easy.

-In the next step, we'll take a quick aside and save a bit of battery life on the gba by doing proper vblank control.
+In the next section, we'll cover handling collision between the ball and the paddle.

 # Exercise